arepetti/ingest/docs/README.md

 ### "I'm a data analyst / PowerBI report author"

 Go to [**setup/powerbi/**](setup/powerbi/README.md).
-It covers the OData feeds (data + RAG scorecard), sample queries, and Power Query gotchas.
+It covers the OData feeds (data, RAG scorecard, and schema-metadata catalogue), sample queries, and Power Query gotchas.
 You'll need an Operator-role key from your admin first.

 ### "I deploy the service"